Neuschwanstein Castle: Architecture

 The effect of the Neuschwanstein ensemble is highly stylistic, both externally and internally.
 The king's influence is apparent throughout, and he took a keen personal interest in the design and decoration.
 An example can be seen in his comments, or commands, regarding a mural depicting Lohengrin in the Palas: "His Majesty wishes that ... the ship be placed further from the shore, that Lohengrin's neck be less tilted, that the chain from the ship to the swan be of gold and not of roses, and finally that the style of the castle shall be kept medieval."

 The suite of rooms within the Palas contains the Throne Room, King Ludwig's suite, the Singers' Hall, and the Grotto.
-The interior and especially the throne room Byzantine-Arab construction resumes to the chapels and churches of the royal Sicilian Norman-Swabian period in Palermo related to the Kings of Germany House of Hohenstaufen.
+The interior and especially the throne room, Byzantine-Arab construction, refers to the chapels and churches of the royal Sicilian Norman-Swabian period in Palermo related to the Kings of Germany House of Hohenstaufen.
 Throughout, the design pays homage to the German legends of Lohengrin, the Swan Knight.
 Hohenschwangau, where King Ludwig spent much of his youth, had decorations of these sagas.
 These themes were taken up in the operas of Richard Wagner.
 Many rooms bear a border depicting the various operas written by Wagner, including a theatre permanently featuring the set of one such play.
 Many of the interior rooms remain undecorated, with only 14 rooms finished before Ludwig's death.
 With the palace under construction at the King's death, one of the major features of the palace remained unbuilt.
 A massive keep, which would have formed the highest point and central focus of the ensemble, was planned for the middle of the upper courtyard but was never built, at the decision of the King's family.
 The foundation for the keep is visible in the upper courtyard.

 Neuschwanstein Castle consists of several individual structures which were erected over a length of 150 metres on the top of a cliff ridge.
 The elongate building is furnished with numerous towers, ornamental turrets, gables, balconies, pinnacles, and sculptures.
-Following Romanesque style, most window openings are fashioned as bi- and triforia.
-Before the backdrop of the Tegelberg and the Pöllat Gorge in the south and the Alpine foothills with their lakes in the north, the ensemble of individual buildings provides varying picturesque views of the palace from all directions.
+Following the Romanesque style, most window openings are fashioned as bi- and triforia.
+Against the backdrop of the Tegelberg and the Pöllat Gorge in the south and the Alpine foothills with their lakes in the north, the ensemble of individual buildings provides varying picturesque views of the palace from all directions.
 It was designed as the Romantic ideal of a knight's castle.
 Unlike real castles, whose building stock is in most cases the result of centuries of building activity, Neuschwanstein was planned from the inception as an intentionally asymmetric building, and erected in consecutive stages.
 Typical attributes of a castle were included, but real fortifications—the most important feature of a medieval aristocratic estate—were dispensed with.